 Productive meetings do not happen by accident.

 Creating productive meetings is a full-time job.
+Improving productivity takes time.
 It doesn't happen by accident.
 If a meeting is productive, someone has taken ownership of it and made sure it is like that.

 I see to it that there are never meetings where the agenda is not clear.
 The CEO fills in the gaps of internal comms and sees that information is flowing between team members.
 It’s my job to be that person who sees to it that things stay productive and that time is used wisely.